SuyeonC/Rad-cGAN/README.md

 ## Example run

-To use our model using example data, the following files required.
+To use our model using example data, the following prerequisites.
+* Python 3.8+
+* Keras 2.3+

 GitHub repository:
 * `model/generate_data.py`- function to transform data shape into trainable